kaymalcolm/database/ai4u/industries/retail-bigstar/introduction/introduction.md

 This workshop shows how to build AI agents with **agentic memory**: agents that remember, learn, and improve over time.
 Using Oracle Database 26ai and Select AI Agent, you'll create agents that store facts, recall context, and make consistent decisions across sessions.

-## Meet Big Star Collectibles
+### Meet Big Star Collectibles

-Throughout this workshop, you will build AI agents for **Big Star Collectibles**, a growing collectibles retailer known for authenticated sports memorabilia, vintage comics, limited-edition sneakers, and VIP resale collections.
+Throughout this workshop, you will build AI agents for **Big Star Collectibles**, a growing collectibles retailer known for authenticated sports memorabilia, vintage comics & t-shirts, limited-edition sneakers, and VIP resale collections.

 Big Star Collectibles has been growing fast.
 Maybe too fast.
 Their warehouse intake specialists are buried under VIP return backlogs, authentication queues, and loyalty escalations.